New Jersey to Woodstock

 New Jersey to Woodstock is a compilation album by American singer Kathy McCord, released in 2010.
 It contains the album Kathy McCord released on CTI Records in 1970, the single "I'll Give My Heart To You"/"I'll Never Be Alone Again" released on Rainy Day Records in 1968, as well as 16 previously unreleased songs, recorded by the artist in 1972–1979.
 The album was reproduced under the label Big Beat Records.
 McCord's signature mix of soul, folk rock, and psychedelic rock is on full display in this compilation.

+The compilation’s second disc includes songs recorded in the 1970s with members of The Band (Levon Helm, Rick Danko), Paul Butterfield, and Amos Garrett, showcasing McCord’s Woodstock-era connections.